-The tie-up shade, also known as the stagecoach-style, is basically fabric hanging flat from a rod or mounting board.
-Instead of using a roller or cords, however, you simply lift the shades by hand to the desired height, and then tie them open with attached ribbons or ties.
+The tie-up shade, also known as the stagecoach style, consists of fabric hanging flat from a rod or mounting board.
+Instead of using a roller or cords, these shades can be lifted by hand to the desired height and tied with the attached ribbons or ties.
 This gives the window treatment a graceful drape along the bottom.
-Yes, this also means that adjusting the shade requires rolling or unrolling it while tying or untying the ribbons every time.
-That can be inconvenient, so many... people use tie-up shades as a decorative touch over an easier-to-handle roller shade or mini-blind.

-These are easy DIY window treatments for anyone reasonably handy with a sewing machine, and there's a world of fabric colors and designs available.
-Tie-up shades are especially great for showing off a large-scale pattern, since so much of the fabric is visible.
+Because their construction is so simple, tie-up shades are both durable and affordable.
+They also make great DIY window treatments for those that are handy with a sewing machine, and there's a world of fabric colors and designs available that offer unique looks.
+Tie-up shades are especially great for decorating with patterns since much of the fabric is visible.

 03 of 04

 - Best for: Classic, versatile style with durable fabric